-Office Hours: Thursdays 10:45am-11:45am on Zoom meeting
+Office Hours: Tuesdays and Thursdays 10:00am-11:00am online via Zoom meeting; also available by appointment

 Course Information

 Classroom: Online; this is an asynchronous course

 Class Days/Time: Online

 Prerequisites: PSYC 001 and STAT 095 or equivalents

 Welcome!

 My name is Dr. David Schuster, and you are welcome to call me 'Dave,' 'David,' or 'Dr. Schuster.'
 My preferred pronouns are he/him/his.
 I have been teaching since 2008 and a professor at SJSU since 2013.
 I earned my Ph.D. in psychology from the University of Central Florida.
 I am looking forward to being your instructor as we explore research psychology.